-On June 3, 2018, at The Church at South Lake, the sermon was delivered by a guest speaker (but no stranger!)
-Reece Mashaw.
-The sermon title was “Winning by Losing.”
+On October 7, 2018 at The Church at South Lake, the sermon was delivered by Senior Pastor Brian Hammond.
+The sermon title was “Devoted – Part 1.”
 It should be available on the church’s website (watch or listen) or podcast feed in the next few days.

 Notes from the sermon follow.
 If something is in brackets it is a question or thought of mine.